-The question of getting around whilst traveling in Europe has always been a major concern for a lot of tourists and people moving to Europe from other parts of the world.
+The question of getting around whilst traveling in Europe has always been a significant concern for a lot of tourists and people moving to Europe from other parts of the world.

-Not because the transportation is lacking, or bad, because it is probably the best you will ever encounter, but rather because it tends to get pricey.
+Not because the transportation is lacking or bad, because it is probably the best you will ever encounter, but instead because it tends to get pricey.

-Well, that is completely false; transportation in the countries of the European Union, as well as in other European countries can be extremely cheap, but also of great quality and safety.
+Well, that is entirely false; transportation in the countries of the European Union, as well as in other European countries, can be extremely cheap, but also of excellent quality and safety.

 Thanks to transportation regulations and the economic and geographical unity of the European countries, it has never been easier and cheaper to travel through Europe.

-So, if you're coming to Europe and you wonder how to travel the continent on a budget, you're at the right place.
+So, if you’re coming to Europe and wondering how to travel the continent on a budget, you’re at the right place.
 In the following paragraphs, we are going to look into the cheapest and best ways to get around the whole of Europe.

 Budget Airline Traveling

-Europe is a geographically small continent, therefore, getting around is pretty easy.
+Europe is a geographically small continent; therefore, getting around is pretty straightforward.
 Because the size and the distance between the countries are so small, there is practically competition in every aspect between airlines.

 This little fact is responsible for the plane tickets being extremely cheap (unless you’re carrying a lot of luggage, in which case, be ready to cash out more Euros).